Trading Strategy with Blocks on Blueshift¶

 Turing Complete

-you do not have to remember the syntax or libraries of Python
+you do not have to remember the syntax or libraries of Python.
+But your

 strategy still has to be clear and unambigous.
 We list some points to watch